-Use of CASAS L&W Reading Locator/Appraisal during Pretesting
+Use of CASAS Life and Work Reading Locator/Appraisal During Pretesting

-To determine which pretest to administer to an individual:
+Use the following information to determine which pretest to administer to an individual:

-- For the CASAS eTests online version of the Life and Work Reading Series, the Form 102R Locator may be used.
-The locator usually takes 10 to 15 minutes to complete. - For the print-based version of the CASAS Life and Work Reading Series, use Form 80 Appraisal.
+- Use the Form 102R Locator for the CASAS eTests online version of the Life and Work Reading Series.
+The locator usually takes 10 to 15 minutes to complete. - Use the Form 80 Appraisal for the print-based version of the CASAS Life and Work Reading Series.
 The appraisal has 25 questions and has a set time of 25 minutes to administer.